dorinm17/weatherly-react/README.md

 Currently, the search functionality is somewhat limited, as users can only search by city.
 I plan to enhance this by adding _autocomplete suggestions_ in the search bar, displaying the city, country, and, for the US, the state.

 Another area for improvement is _performance_.
 Reverse geocoding could be optimized, and the overall rendering speed could be boosted for a smoother user experience.

+Finally, I plan to enhance inclusivity by implementing toggles that allow users to switch between Celsius and Fahrenheit.